deeqakkk/EmojiPedia/README.md

 # EmojiPedia
-This website will help you understand what your friends wants to convey through there emojis.
+This website will help you understand what your friends wants to convey through there emojis.<br>
 😀😁😂🤣😃😄😅😆😉😊😋😎😍😘🥰😗😙😚🙂🤗🤩..............and many more.